 - The handler contains a main router named router.
-When IG receives an incoming request, router routes the request to the first route in the configuration whose condition is satisfied. - The baseURI changes the request URI to point the request to the sample application. - The capture captures the body of the HTTP request and response. - 2.
+When IG receives an incoming request, router routes the request to the first route in the configuration whose condition is satisfied. - The baseURI changes the request URI to point the request to the sample application. - The capture captures the body of the HTTP request and response. - The JwtSession object in the heap can be used in routes to store the session information as JSON Web Tokens (JWT) in a cookie.
+For more information, see JwtSession(5) in the Configuration Reference. - 2.
 Stop and restart IG, as described in "Stopping and Restarting IG".